Fifth Third Bancorp (FITB) on Track to Reach $42.50 in a Year

-Fifth Third Bancorp (NASDAQ: FITB) is -18.62% lower on its value in year-to-date trading and has touched a low of $31.80 and a high of $50.64 in the current 52-week trading range.
+Fifth Third Bancorp (NASDAQ: FITB) is -24.68% lower on its value in year-to-date trading and has touched a low of $31.80 and a high of $50.64 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The FITB stock was last observed hovering at around $35.03 in the last trading session, with the day’s gains setting it 0.41% off its average median price target of $42.50 for the next 12 months.
-It is also 33.13% off the consensus price target high of $53.00 offered by 23 analysts, but current levels are 4.22% higher than the price target low of $37.00 for the same period.
+The FITB stock was last observed hovering at around $33.21 in the last trading session, with the day’s loss setting it -0.41% off its average median price target of $42.50 for the next 12 months.
+It is also 38.11% off the consensus price target high of $53.00 offered by 23 analysts, but current levels are 11.35% higher than the price target low of $37.00 for the same period.

 Top 5 Cheap Stocks to Own Right Now